 Skincare Products You Should Not Waste Your Money On

 Before we jump the bandwagon, let’s make one point very clear.
-You may consider using an eye cream if you have sensitive skin and if your skin is particularly dry around the eyes but oily everywhere else.
+You may consider using an eye cream if you have sensitive skin and if your skin is particularly dry around the eyes.
 This is because eye creams contain more oil than a regular face cream.

 Also, don’t get me wrong here.
 By suggesting that you may not need a separate moisturizer for the eye area, I am not implying that moisturizing around your eyes is an unnecessary extra skin care step.
-You can still use your anti-aging cream if you are getting results without irritation.
+You can still use your anti-aging cream.
 There’s no reason why you can’t use it all over your face.
 Eye creams are usually packaged in very small jars and can cost anywhere from AED 80 for a 0.5 oz. jar at the local pharmacy to AED 260 onwards at a boutique store.

 Also, as a rule of thumb, start early with moisturizing your eye area and avoid products with synthetic fragrances as this is something that can be highly irritating.

 Choosing a sunscreen from the hundreds available in the store.
 How many of us look for the strongest sunscreen out there and are willing to pay premiums for SPF mark ups of 70, 90 and 100?
 As a community, we are obsessed with numbers and any SPF marking that reads over 50 sounds great.
 But let’s re-visit the recommendations of the American Academy of Dermatologists.
 This is their consenus: “regardless of skin type, a broad-spectrum, water-resistant sunscreen with a Sun Protection Factor (SPF) of at least 30 should be used year-round.”
 As evidence suggests, there’s no mention of numbers above 30.